An active lifestyle is next to healthiness. Spending a good 30 minutes a day already creates a significant difference in one’s overall condition.

 Physically assess yourself for injuries and bruises after an intense session.
 If none is found, you are advised to continue being active the following days.

-In other words, avoid getting lazy and use the affected muscle continuously, of course in a non-resistant way.
+In other words, avoid getting lazy and be inspired by some fitness quotes.
+Use the affected muscle continuously, of course in a non-resistant way.

 Fitness coaches say that soreness is sometimes an initial body reaction due to an overly lax muscle being finally put to work.
 So if your legs sore from your skating spree, do a brisk walk or moderately bike around the following day.

 Research supports massage after a rigorous exercise.
 Massage improves circulation, fixes muscle tension, and reduces pain.

 You can hire a personal therapist, get your own massage chair, or invest in good rollers for self-massage.

 The cheapest option is to commission the help of your family and friends.
 This way, you can also freely express which parts hurt and direct the pressure.

 There is a long list of essential oils that are medically proven to prevent and cure soreness.
 Among the easy-to-find ones are eucalyptus (cooling effect), juniper/chamomile (muscle relaxation), and peppermint (anti-inflammatory property).